 The final evaluation results for the integrated method are presented in Tables \ref{tab:FinalEvaluationOverall} and \ref{tab:FinalEvaluationMetrical}.
 Significant improvements were achieved for the accuracies related to metrical structure and tempo scale.
-The accuracy of metre was $97.5\%$ (two pieces had incorrect metres), which clearly shows the effect of the auto-similarity measure.
+The metre accuracy was $97.5\%$ (two pieces had incorrect metres), which clearly shows the effect of the auto-similarity measure.
 In one case 6/8 time was recognized as 4/4 time, which was partly correct as we can represent a piece in 6/8 time with a 2/4 time signature using triplet notes.
-Although the improvement in the accuracy of tempo scale indicates that the data distributions of global tempos and mean note values are significant clues for determining tempo scales, intrinsic ambiguities still remained.
+Although the improvement in the tempo scale accuracy indicates that the data distributions of global tempos and mean note values are significant clues for determining tempo scales, intrinsic ambiguities still remained.
 For the downbeat F-measure, the significance of using the non-local statistics is evident.
-The remaining errors in beat and downbeat positions are caused by misidentification of metre and tempo scale, deviations of beat times due to transcription errors, and for some pieces the existence of mixed metres such as an inserted 2/4 bar.
-Overall, it has been confirmed that non-local statistics are useful guides for estimating global music characteristics in the audio-to-score transcription task.
+The remaining errors in beat and downbeat positions are caused by misidentifications of metre and tempo scale, deviations of beat times due to transcription errors, and for some pieces, the existence of mixed metres such as an inserted 2/4 bar.
+Overall, it has been confirmed that the non-local statistics are useful guides for estimating global musical characteristics in the audio-to-score transcription task.

-Examples of transcribed scores are available at \url{https://audio2score.github.io/}.
+Examples of transcribed scores are available on the Web\footnote{\url{https://audio2score.github.io/}}.
 A music expert may find many unsatisfactory points in these results.
-In many cases, bar lines are disaligned at least partly, due to an insertion of an irregular metre or a large tempo change.
-Short notes are often deleted in very fast passages (e.g.\ examples 9 and 11).
-There are also many cases of inappropriate voice configuration, which make visual recognition of music difficult.
+In many cases, bar lines are misaligned at least partly, due to an insertion of an irregular metre or a large tempo change.
+Short notes are often deleted in very fast passages (e.g.\ Examples 9 and 11).
+There are also many cases of inappropriate voice configurations, which make visual recognition of music difficult.
 Despite these limitations, the generated scores can partially be used for music performance and can assist human transcribers, demonstrating the potential of the present method for practical applications.